vaultdb/alchemy/README.md

 Note that these queries are CPU-intensive.
 They may take several minutes to run, depending on hardware.

 --------------------------------------------------------------------------------
-Running SMCQL with your own data and schema
+Running VaultDB with your own data and schema
 --------------------------------------------------------------------------------
 Refer to conf/workload/testDB for the necessary files: